Yoast/developer/docs/features/canonical-urls/functional-specification.md

 ---
 id: functional-specification
-title: Functional specification
+title: Canonical URLs - Functional specification
+sidebar_label: Functional specification
 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/features/xml-sitemaps.md
+description: An overview of how canonical URLs work in Yoast SEO.
 ---
-Any valid, indexable page (i.e., a request which returns a 200 HTTP status, and which does *not*have a *noindex* directive) should include a canonical URL tag in the `<head>` of the document.
+Any valid, indexable page (i.e., a request which returns a 200 HTTP status, and which does *not* have a *noindex* directive) should include a canonical URL tag in the `<head>` of the document.
 A valid canonical URL tag takes the following format:
 `<link rel=“canonical” href=“{{URL}}” />`
 The following sections describe how the value of the `{{URL}}` component of the tag should be constructed.